walmartlabs/linearroad/GENERATEDATA.md

 ```
 time java historical_tolls <numxways> <maxcarid> <outfile (raw_toll_file)>
 ```
-NOTE: number of expressways == 3 for historical_tolls will yield xways from 0 - 2
+NOTE: a 'number of expressways == 3' for historical_tolls will yield xways from 0 - 2

 The finding of re-entrants, which was previously the slowest step, now happens in minutes.
 The first step creates the carsandtimes table originally performed in a database.
-This version of making the carsandtimes table, finding replacements, and making replacements is much, much faster than the database-dependent original or logic+scripts from v.1.
-The overlap is set to 10 (can be more or less) and determines the percentage of cars to use as the candidate pool for potentially re-entrant cars.
+This version of making the carsandtimes table, finding replacements, and making replacements is much, much faster than the database-dependent original or logic+scripts from v0.1.
+The overlap is set to 10 (it can be more or less) and determines the percentage of cars to use as the candidate pool for potentially re-entrant cars.

 Create the carsandtimes table.
 ```